-When an engineer starts using Modbus TCP (the Ethernet one) instead of Modbus RTU (RS485 version), one of the first things that they notice is that Modbus TCP supports multiple masters.
+When an engineer starts using Modbus TCP (the Ethernet version) instead of Modbus RTU (the RS-485 version), one of the first things that they notice is that Modbus TCP supports multiple masters.
 Over the years, this has befuddled many a system designer who needed to move data from one Modbus master to another.

-A Modbus RTU Master is a master and only a master.
-It doesn’t act like a slave, in fact it can’t.
-It’s not built that way.
+In Modbus RTU, master is a master and only a master.
+It doesn’t act like a slave.
+In fact, it can’t, it’s not built that way.
 It sends a message to an RTU slave device and gets an answer.
 That’s it.
 And there can’t be another master.
-Only one set of signals can be on the RS485 link at any one time.
-Either the single RTU Master is transmitting or one of the RTU Slave devices is transmitting.
+Only one set of signals can be on the RS-485 link at any one time.
+Either the single RTU master is transmitting or one of the RTU slave devices is transmitting.
 There is no other possibility.

 Technically, that worked, but it was rarely implemented.
-More likely, a controller with two RS485 ports would be the master of the two different networks.
-Slave data from both networks would end up in its data table, and if a device on network A needed a value from a device on network B, the master on network B would get it out of the data table and write it into the device on network B. Not elegant, but it worked.
-Usually this happened in systems where there were tens if not hundreds of Modbus RTU devices.
+More likely, a controller with two RS-485 ports was the master of the two different networks.
+Slave data from both networks ended up in its data table, and if a device on Network A needed a value from a device on Network B, the master on Network B would get it out of the data table and write it into the device on Network B. Not elegant, but it worked.
+Usually this happened in systems with tens if not hundreds of Modbus RTU devices.

-This works because in computer science terms, Modbus TCP is stateless.
-Stateless means that the device processes a single transaction and retains no information from that transaction.
+This works because in computer science terms, Modbus TCP is stateless, meaning the device processes a single transaction and retains no information from that transaction.
 That is the opposite of protocols that use states, such as EtherNet/IP or Profinet IO.
-These protocols make a connection, and messages are processed within the context of that connection.
+These protocols make a connection and messages are processed within the context of that connection.

-Since Modbus TCP uses stateless connections, it is possible for two or more masters to write to the same register or coil in a Modbus device – and write different values.
-There is nothing to prevent Modbus TCP Master 1 from setting the speed of a motor to 100 rpm and a second Master to set it to 1000 rpm.
+Since Modbus TCP uses stateless connections, it is possible for two or more masters to write to the same register or coil in a Modbus device, and even write different values.
+There is nothing to prevent Modbus TCP Master 1 from setting the speed of a motor to 100 rpm and a Master 2 to set it to 1000 rpm.
 The Modbus TCP device, which supports multiple TCP connections, happily processes both messages and sets the motor speed to the value of the last write message received.

-RTA has a full line of Modbus TCP products that can be used in all sorts of Modbus applications – contact our inside sales team at 800-249-1623 and they will be glad to help you.
+RTA has a full line of Modbus TCP products you can use in all sorts of Modbus applications.
+Contact our inside sales team at 800-249-1623 and they will be glad to help you.